FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_posts/theatre/1982/1982-09-11-the-lena-zavaroni-show.md

 subtitle: The Grand Theatre, Leeds
 description:
 image: /assets/images/locations/
-categories: [Theatre, The Lena Zavaroni Show]
+categories: [Theatre, The Grand Theatre Leeds]
 ---

 Lena Zavaroni was taken ill and so the Bachelors stood in for her.